nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Whiteboard design session/WDS student guide - Azure Synapse Analytics and AI.md

 5. How will you ingest streaming data from the in-store IoT devices?

+6. WWI is interested in the concept of Microsoft Dataverse to leverage visual designers to quickly define tables, relationships, business rules, forms, and workflows.
+How could this data be leveraged in Azure Synapse Analytics?

 *Transform*

 1. Before building transformation pipelines or loading them into the data warehouse, how can WWI quickly explore the raw ingested data to understand its contents?